SoftInstigate/restheart-website/docs/upgrade-to-v4.md

 ## Representation Format

-Following several community feedbacks and given, RESTHeart Platform v4 introduces a new default representation format that is more compact, easy to use and effective.
+Following several community feedbacks, RESTHeart Platform v4 introduces a new default representation format that is more compact, easy to use and effective.

 {: .alert.alert-info}
 Read more at [Representation Format](/docs/representation-format)